THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 When God’s ministers function in the wisdom the Holy Spirit gives, the people will bring more than enough material.
 The material they will bring is the unique manifestation of the Holy Spirit of God that has been entrusted to them.
 They will bring their “talents,” their gifts and ministries of the Holy Spirit—material found in their own “tents,” their personalities.

-Every man, with whom was found blue, and purple, and scarlet, and fine linen, and goats’ hair, and red skins of rams, and badgers’ skins, brought them.
-(Exodus 35:23).
+And every man, with whom was found blue, purple, and scarlet thread, fine linen, and goats’ hair, red skins of rams, and badger skins, brought them.
+(Exodus 35:23)

 The same willingness to contribute occurred during the preparations for the building of the Temple of Solomon.

-Then the people rejoiced, for that they offered willingly, because with perfect heart they offered willingly to the Lord: and David the king also rejoiced with great joy.
-(I Chronicles 29:9).
+Then the people rejoiced, for they had offered willingly, because with a loyal heart they had offered willingly to the LORD; and King David also rejoiced greatly.
+(I Chronicles 29:9)

 Leading the saints in manifestations of the Spirit and in pure and fervent prayer and worship is a ministry in itself.
 We believe God is now restoring such leadership to the churches.
 The Holy Spirit is setting in the Body of Christ wisdom for leading the people into the scriptural pattern of the fullness of the manifestation of the Holy Spirit.
 Let us pray to this end.